ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/README.md

 ### Step 2.2.
 Prepare BED file for TensorQTL mapping
-In the next R script, you will find the commands used to obtain the final text file filtered with all the annotation data of the CpGs and the samples.
-As you will see, the following script contains the main commands used by our group to obtain a BED file for our data in a .txt, using the data contained in the R object `outliers.RDS` which is the output from `outlierprocess()` function from PACEanalysis package.
+In the next R script, you will find the commands used by our group to obtain the final BED file for our data in a .txt, using the data contained in the R object `outliers.RDS` which is the output from `outlierprocess()` function from PACEanalysis package.
 Some of the commands can be used directly, but others will need an adaptation to your data or won't be needed.
 The main steps are:
 - Obtain the final sample set intersecting methylation and genotype lists.
-- Change samples' basenames to FID_IID in beta values data.frame.
+- Make sure that the sample names' of the beta values dataframe are the same as the genotype IID. **(Have a look at the Step 3)*
 - Annotate the CpGs by chr, start and end using the Illumina's R package.
 - Filter CpGs located on sexual chromosomes.